News

 Nickel-Chrome-High Carbon Alloy

-penticton-foundry-logo.pngThis material may also be called Ni-Hard 1.
-Ni-Hard 1 is an abrasion resistant material used in applications where impact is also a concern as the wear mechanism.
-Ni-Hard 1 should also be considered if there are low or medium dynamic stresses.
-The as-cast hardness is typically 500 BHN depending on the section thickness of the casting.
+ASTM A532 Class 1 Type A may also be called Ni-Hard 1, and is an abrasion resistant material used in applications where impact is also a concern as the wear mechanism.
+Good for both wet and dry applications, Ni-Hard 1 should also be considered if there are low or medium dynamic stresses.
+The as-cast hardness is typically 500 BHN depending on the section thickness of the casting, and it has been used in everything from cyclones in the mining industry to rollers in steel mills.
 Ni-Hard 1 is the least expensive wear material, but over the last 10 years many users of this material have been changing to ASTM A532 Class II and III materials.

 Composition